khmarbaise/octopress/source/_posts/2018/09/2018-09-15-apache-maven-parent-pom-version-33-released.md

 Bug:

- * [MPOM-202] - Links to nabble archive only work with http
+ * {%ajl MPOM-202 %} - Links to nabble archive only work with http

 Improvement:

- * [MPOM-203] - Links to mailing list will not open mail
+ * {%ajl MPOM-203 %} - Links to mailing list will not open mail

 Wish:

- * [MPOM-197] - Remove deprecated plexus-maven-plugin from pluginManagement
+ * {%ajl MPOM-197 %} - Remove deprecated plexus-maven-plugin from pluginManagement

 Tasks:

- * [MPOM-199] - remove Archetypes parent POM from menu
+ * {%ajl MPOM-199 %} - remove Archetypes parent POM from menu
- * [MPOM-201] - configure m2e lifecyle-mapping to ignore rat:check
+ * {%ajl MPOM-201 %} - configure m2e lifecyle-mapping to ignore rat:check
- * [MPOM-206] - use sha512 instead of sha1 for source release distribution
+ * {%ajl MPOM-206 %} - use sha512 instead of sha1 for source release distribution

 Dependency upgrade:

- * [MPOM-198] - Update plexus-utils to 3.1.0 for Doxia Tools
+ * {%ajl MPOM-198 %} - Update plexus-utils to 3.1.0 for Doxia Tools

 Enjoy,
 - The Apache Maven Team